SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/fundamental-concepts.md

 ⟮pragmeme⟯|⟮pract⟯
 ⟮lingueme⟯|⟮ling⟯
 ⟮grammeme⟯|⟮gram⟯
-⟮lexical unit/lexeme⟯|⟮lex⟯
+⟮lexeme⟯|⟮lex⟯
+lexeme unit|lex unit
 ⟮kineme⟯|⟮kine⟯|(body language)

+##### name details & polysemy

-Often, the morpheme {gram} is actually used as a synonym for {graph} instead of for grammeme-related things
+Often, the morpheme {gram} is actually used as a synonym for {graph} instead of for grammeme-related things.
+What I call lexeme unit is more commonly called lexical unit. lexical item =syn=lexical unit.

 #### exprs